 The goal of preventative therapies is to reduce the frequency and severity of migraine attacks.
-There are four medications currently available in Canada specifically for the prevention of migraine attacks:
+There are seven prescription medications currently available in Canada specifically for the prevention of migraine attacks:

 Your doctor will determine if you are a suitable candidate for any of these medications.

 The goals of these acute treatments are to relieve the pain and/or associated symptoms like nausea and sensitivity to light.
 Make sure to take your acute treatment as soon as you feel the migraine attack starting.

 Pain medications (requiring or not a prescription):